Alpha-Mintamir/Devent/README.md

 - All contributors and users of the bot

 ---
-Made with ❤️ by Alpha-mintamir
+Made with ❤️ by Alpha-mintamir & Kenawak Ibsa